Tomos/tbvax_function_network/README.md

 ![Image description](Network_screengrab.png)

-The application allows nodes (representing functions) to be selected, and here we see that run() has been selected
+The application allows nodes (representing functions) to be selected, and here we see that run() has been chosen.
+The network highlights the selected node, and all nodes that are connected to the selected node by a single edge (network connection).
+Given run() is one of the main coordinating functions, we can see that it connects to many downstream functions.
+Blue edges represent functions calling other functions, whereas I added the red edges to the network for clarity, as they show the order in which the functions below run() are called (progressing clock-wise in this version of the network).